Aussie Bombshell Tarsha Whitmore Sizzles in Skimpy Lavender Bikini

 “Hair and makeup on point,” praised another.

-“Wow what [an] incredibly breathtaking beautiful view,” added a commenter.
+“Wow what [an] incredibly breathtaking beautiful view,” added a third commenter.

-“Beautiful photo of you stunning,” said a different person.
+“Beautiful photo of you stunning,” said a fourth different person.

-“Oh wow you are so beautiful,” chimed in a fifth Instagram user.
+“Oh wow you are so beautiful,” a fifth Instagram user chimed in.

 The tantalizing post has already racked up more than 5,000 likes.